MovementGH/OpenBot-Docs/source/index.html.md

 Member | Type | Description
 -- | -- | --
-Callname | String | The Callname of the command Description | String | The Description of the command Language | String | The language that this object defines Name | String | The Name of the command
+Callname | <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String">String</a> | The Callname of the command
+Description | <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String">String</a> | The Description of the command
+Language | <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String">String</a> | The language that this object defines
-Strings | String | The Translation Strings of the command Syntax | String | The Syntax of the command
+Name | <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String">String</a> | The Name of the command
+Strings | <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String">String</a> | The Translation Strings of the command
+Syntax | <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String">String</a> | The Syntax of the command

 ### Command.Permissions